amykapernick/blog/posts/2018/farewell-to-cssconf-au.md

 ![](/img/conferences/css-conf-au-2018ezgif-1-77d99effd9.gif)

-When coming up with a new colour system for Github, there were so many differing factors to take into account, including whether people would still recognise different buttons/sections/features when a colour was changed, whether there were too many colours being used on the site, whether they were accessible and the most important - how would the user base react to the change?
+When coming up with a new colour system for GitHub, there were so many differing factors to take into account, including whether people would still recognise different buttons/sections/features when a colour was changed, whether there were too many colours being used on the site, whether they were accessible and the most important - how would the user base react to the change?

 <a href="https://twitter.com/Amys_Kapers/status/975950415110918144" target="_blank"><img class="static_tweet" alt="Static image of tweet linked here" src="/img/tweets/975950415110918144.png" /></a>